 If you continue driving along Icefields Parkway, a little over a mile up the road you will come to an unmarked turnoff that leads to the shore of the lake, but the surreal beauty of Peyto Lake is best appreciated from above.

-Possibly the most well known and iconic lake in the Canadian Rockies, picture perfect Lake Louise is a must visit in Banff National Park.
+Possibly the most well known and iconic lake in the Canadian Rockies, picture perfect Lake Louise is a must visit on any Banff National Park itinerary.

 In addition to just gaping at the beauty of the scene, you can take canoes or kayaks out on the water in season.
 In the winter, ice sculptures adorn the surface of the frozen lake, creating a winter wonderland.
 You can skate on the frozen Lake Louise in winter.